 Zinc is an important micro-nutrient for pecan trees, both for newly planted and established trees.
-A professional soil test (for which you can get soil test kits at your local Extension Office) will tell you the how much zinc is available to the tree in that location.
+A professional soil test (for which you can get soil test kits at your local Extension Office) will tell you the how much zinc is available to the tree.
 To determine if your tree needs a zinc booster, you can also submit leaf samples to your local Extension Office for a leaf analysis.
 Based on the results and recommendations, you can apply zinc foliar spray.

 Propagating Pecan Trees

-It is not a good idea to try propagating pecans from seed because the nuts won’t produce a tree identical to the parent and it will have unpredictable nut quality.
-The pecan trees sold by nurseries are grafted, which means the rootstock is a variety selected for its strong root system and the upper part with shoots or buds (scion) for the quality of its nuts.
-The nuts from a grafted pecan tree are identical to nuts of the scion.
+It is not recommended to propagate pecan trees from seed because the seeds won’t produce a tree identical to the parent and it will have unpredictable nut quality.
+The pecan trees sold by nurseries are grafted, which means the rootstock is from a variety selected for its strong root system and the upper part of the tree that produces shoots or buds (the scion) is chosen for the quality of its nuts.
+The nuts from a grafted pecan tree are identical to the nuts produced by the scion.

-When you purchase a tree from a reliable nursery, the description will usually indicate which other pecan variety is a good pollinator for the tree.
+When you purchase a tree from a reliable nursery, the description will usually indicate which other pecan tree cultivar is a good pollinator for the tree.

 Pruning Pecan Trees

 If the canopy of a mature pecan tree is very dense, the lack of light can considerably reduce photosynthesis.
 Keep this in mind when pruning, and thin out dense areas to let more air and light in.
-Some growers say you should prune sufficiently to allow a bird to fly through.
+Some growers say you should prune enough to allow a bird to fly through the branches.